 15. What time will you arrive at the venue?
 I typically shoot the couple getting ready, whether it's at the venue, a hotel or their home.
 I'm always on time, almost always too early.

 16. Do we need to provide you with food?
-Well, if it's a 12 hour day, I'll need to eat.
+Well, if it's an 8 hour day, I'll need to eat.
 I pack a cooler with water and snacks (that I share with the bridal party, because I'm nice!)
 It's nice to take a moment to sit and have a meal.
 No one wants their picture taken while they're eating.
 I will usually grab a bite while I look at the images I've taken so far, to get an idea of what pics to edit and get to you by the next day.

 17. What time will you stay until?
 This depends on what the couple wants, how many hours or coverage, etc...
 What I prefer is to take photos of the couple getting ready (starting an hour or 2 before the ceremony) through the reception.
 I like to be at the reception long enough to get all the first dances and then a few shots of everyone on the dance floor having fun.
 8 hours ends up being just about right.

 18. What is your backup plan if you can’t attend on the day?
 I've never missed a wedding.
 If there is an emergency, I have 2 photographers available to back me up.